KiranMantha/angular2-typescript-gulp/README.md

 ##Introduction
-A sample angularjs2 application using typescript and gulp
+A sample angularjs2 application using typescript and gulp.
+This provides the behaviour of 2-way bindings, handling click events, creating services, writing observables, creation of components dynamically and destroying them.
+If found difficulty, please feel free to post me and raise issues with proper description and if possible provide a plunker.

 ###Setup